sharkbitme/stabbo_kb/README.md

 # stabbo_kb
+#lol this is old, need to do bunch of refactoring and add improvements

 is the codified version of one very famous disgruntled crustacean known for wielding a knife.

-Essentially, this arduino sketch 'stabs' at numerous windows keyboard shortcuts, that you define, to help identify any shortcuts for kiosk-mode breakouts on windows systems.
+this arduino sketch 'stabs' at numerous windows keyboard shortcuts, that you define, to help identify any shortcuts for kiosk-mode breakouts on windows systems.

 Ideal for use with an arduino due and leonardo (due is the better bet though, easier, and more program memory).